YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FILENAMETOOLONG, File name too long

-Run Time/MUPIP Information: This indicates that YottaDB/GT.M or MUPIP has encountered a file name exceeding the maximum permissible length.
-In OpenVMS all logical names are expanded and the expanded name must be within the maximum file name length permitted by YottaDB/GT.M.
+Run Time/MUPIP Information: This indicates that YottaDB or MUPIP has encountered a file name exceeding the maximum permissible length.

 Action: -